hyperledger-archives/fabric-chaintool-original/README.md

 The interface expected to define a message "Init" with no RPCs.
 This message will be assumed to be the argument to the chaincode constructor.

+# Interacting With Chaintool Managed Applications

+## Protocol

+_chaintool_ tunnels its protobuf-based protocol into the standard chaincode protocol already defined.

-# Protocol
+### Input Protocol

-_chaintool_ tunnels its protobuf-based protocol into the standard chaincode protocol.
-This standard protocol consists of a single "function" string, and an array of string "args".
+The standard protocol consists of a single "function" string, and an array of string "args".
 This protobuf schema for the standard chaincode protocol is:
 ```
 message ChaincodeInput {